tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/drop_table_sync.md

 ---
 id: drop_table_sync
-title: Hard delete a table
+title: Hard delete a table with SYNC
-description: Want to drop a table in ClickHouse and not wait until it's deleted asynchronously?
+description: Want to drop a table in ClickHouse without waiting until it's deleted?
+Here's how to use the SYNC modifier to drop tables synchronously in ClickHouse.
 tags:
   - beginner
   - getting-started
 ---

-# Synchronous deletion of tables
+# Hard delete a table with SYNC

-When dropping tables in ClickHouse, in the default Atomic database engine, the data and the table itself isn't deleted from disk until a) the table is no longer used by concurrent queries and b) 8 minutes (`old_parts_lifetime` setting) have passed since the request was received.
+When you drop tables in ClickHouse, in the default Atomic database engine, the data and the table itself aren't deleted from disk until a) the table is no longer used by concurrent queries and b) 8 minutes (`old_parts_lifetime` setting) have passed since the request was received.

-In some circumstances, for example when dropping and recreating the table, this can cause issues with Zookeeper as the table metadata is still there pending asynchronous deletion but we are trying to create it again.
+In some circumstances, for example when you drop and recreate the table, this can cause issues with Zookeeper as the table metadata is still there pending asynchronous deletion, but you are trying to create it again.
 For example:

 ```sql Dropping a replicated table and recreating it again immediately will lead to Zookeeper errors
 production-01 :) drop table test.myTable;